srps/philoagents-course/CONTRIBUTING.md

-# Contributing to the Second Brain AI Course
+# Contributing to the PhiloAgents Course

 Welcome to one of the most comprehensive open-source courses on Agents 👋